Guide to Maxing Out Your 401(k)

 After you max out your 401(k), you may also consider opening a brokerage account.
 Brokerage firms offer various types of investment account brokerage accounts, each with different services and fees.
 A full-service brokerage firm may provide different financial services, which include allowing you to trade securities.

-Most brokerage firms require you to have a certain amount of cash to open their accounts and have enough funds to account for trading fees and commissions.
-While there are no limits on how much you can contribute to the account, earned interest or dividends are taxable.
+Many brokerage firms require you to have a certain amount of cash to open their accounts and have enough funds to account for trading fees and commissions.
+While there are no limits on how much you can contribute to the account, earned dividends are taxable in the year they are received.
 Therefore, if you earn a profit or sell an asset, you must pay a capital gains tax.
 On the other hand, if you sell a stock at a loss, that becomes a capital loss.
 This means that the transaction may yield a tax break by lowering your taxable income.

 Will You Have Enough to Retire After Maxing Out 401(k)?